skainen/Wireless-and-Radio-Technology-2026/Lab 4: MQTT Alert System with Telegram/README.md

 **Broker handles distribution:** the broker fans out messages to all subscribers automatically.
 If we later want to alert on multiple channels like Telegram, email and SMS, we can just add more subscribers.

-We can also easily guarantee data delivery by defining **Quality of Service** level (QoS 0, 1 or 2) in code.
+We can also easily guarantee data delivery by defining **Quality of Service** level (QoS 0, 1 or 2).
 Higher reliability (higher QoS levels) uses more network overhead and adds latency, but might be necessary for critical data.
 A sensor publishing every second at QoS 2 is doing 4x work compared to QoS 0.
 For our sensor data, QoS 1 would be ideal as it guarantees all data gets through.
 It can occasionally duplicate the data, but that is not a big problem in an alert system.